Make an Annual Skin Cancer Check Part of Your New Year (Updated 2024)

 3. Melanoma – the most aggressive and deadly skin cancer

 Most, but not all, skin cancers are the result of exposure to the UV rays of the sun.
-It’s a known fact that people who religiously use a good sunscreen product have much less chance of contracting skin cancer.
+People who religiously use a good sunscreen product have a much lower chance of contracting skin cancer.

 While basal cell and squamous cell carcinomas need to be diagnosed and treated quickly, the biggest focus of an annual skin cancer check is melanoma.
 Here’s why.